Curtleigh Productions: Stanley Margulies Vice-Presidency (1961–1962)

 In late March 1961, Curtleigh Productions announced that it would make a comedy film about Playboy magazine founder and editor Hugh Hefner.
-Hefner was to be one of the partners in the production of the film and approved of Curtis impersonating him as the lead.
+Hefner was to be one of the partners in the production of the film and approved of Curtis portraying him in the lead.
 Early reports also hinted that Leigh was to play one of the Playboy Bunnies and Jack Lemmon would have a part in the film.
 Playboy was to be Margulies' film debut as a producer and he sought to hire I. A. L. Diamond to write the screenplay but he was tied up with Billy Wilder projects.
 In mid-June 1961, Bernard Wolfe was announced as screenwriter for Playboy.
 A week later, Curtis signed a three-year, five-picture, non-exclusive renewal contract with Universal-International Pictures.
 Reports varied as to whether or not Playboy would be financed and distributed by Universal-International Pictures.
 In late June 1961, Curtis traveled to Chicago to live with and study Hefner's personality and mannerism for the role.

 Another project that Curtleigh Productions developed during the summer of 1961 was a short art film about Hollywood.
 It was to be a silent film with a big background score composed by André Previn, showcasing the city's sights and sceneries from an original point of view.
 In mid-August 1961, Curtleigh Productions announced that Marion Hargrove was scripting a film titled 40 Pounds of Trouble, adapted from Damon Runyon's novelette Little Miss Marker about a gambler who dies and leaves his daughter in the hands of the casino's manager.
 The film was planned to be shot in Nevada in mid-1962, following Curtis' completion of Taras Bulba and Playboy, and to be financed and distributed by Universal-International Pictures.